KarthikKaravatt/OSAssignment/docs/Report.md

     tellersLeft--;
 ```

 Writing to the log file is also a protected function.
-Each time a thread want
+Each time a thread wants
 to write to the r_log file, it must enable the writeToLog mutex.
 After which,
 it must unlock it.
 For example: